-Malaria causes about 198 million illnesses and an estimated 584,000 deaths each year.
+Each year, malaria causes about 214 million cases and an estimated 438,000 deaths worldwide

-While malaria mortality rates have dropped by 58% over the period 2000-2013, malaria remains a major cause of death among children.
+While malaria mortality rates have dropped by 60 percent over the period 2000–2015, malaria remains a major cause of death among children.
 Although the disease is preventable and curable, it is estimated that a child dies every minute from malaria.
 In Asia and the Americas, malaria causes fewer severe illnesses and deaths, but antimalarial drug resistance is a serious and growing problem.

 The U.S. Agency for International Development (USAID) has been committed to fighting malaria since the 1950s.
-The Agency’s malaria programs support the international goals and targets of the Abuja Summit [PDF, 68KB], the Millennium Development Goals and the Global Malaria Action Plan.
+Malaria prevention and control remains a major U.S. foreign assistance objective and supports the U.S. Government’s vision of ending preventable child and maternal deaths and ending extreme poverty.
 USAID works closely with national governments to build their capacity to prevent and treat the disease.
 USAID also invests in the discovery and development of new antimalarial drugs and malaria vaccines.
-USAID-supported malaria control activities are based on country-level assessments, and a combination of interventions are implemented to achieve the greatest public health impact—most importantly, the reduction of maternal and child mortality.
+USAID-supported malaria control activities are based on country-level assessments, and a combination of interventions are implemented to achieve the greatest public health impact – most importantly the reduction of maternal and child mortality.
 These interventions include: